micolous/serde_luaq/README.md

 }
 ```

-And define some Serde traits that let you deserialise it:
+And define some a schema using Serde traits:

 ```rust
 #[derive(Deserialize, PartialEq, Debug)]